Nucleophilic substitution: Other mechanisms

+Another mechanism od Sn reactions is ONSH (oxidative nucleophilic substitution of hydrogen).
+One of the best-studied examples of the ONSH mechanism is the synthesis of substituted nitroindoles.

+This reaction typically involves selected ketones capable of forming enolates in the presence of a strong base such as Potassium tert-butoxide, reacting with 3-Nitroaniline as the second substrate.

+The deprotonated enolate formed from the ketone acts as the nucleophile and attacks the 4- or 6-position of the 3-nitroaniline ring.
+This regioselectivity is governed by the strong electron-withdrawing effect of the nitro group, which activates the ortho and para positions (relative to itself) towards nucleophilic attack.

 The Sn1CB mechanism appears in inorganic chemistry.
 Competing mechanisms exist.

 In organometallic chemistry the nucleophilic abstraction reaction occurs with a nucleophilic substitution mechanism.

 Unsaturated carbon centres

 Nucleophilic substitution via the SN1 or SN2 mechanism does not generally occur with vinyl or aryl halides or related compounds.
 Under certain conditions nucleophilic substitutions may occur, via other mechanisms such as those described in the nucleophilic aromatic substitution article.

-When the substitution occurs at the carbonyl group, the acyl group may undergo nucleophilic acyl substitution.
-This is the normal mode of substitution with carboxylic acid derivatives such as acyl chlorides, esters and amides.
+Substitution can occur at the carbonyl group, such as acyl chlorides and esters.